医学

 摘要

-Patients with acute respiratory distress syndrome (ARDS) have a reduction in functional lung volume resulting in increased respiratory system elastance (Ers); however, the extent of this increase varies by patient.
+Rationale: Patients with acute respiratory distress syndrome (ARDS) have a reduction in functional lung volume that results in increased respiratory system elastance (Ers); however, the extent of this increase varies by patient.
 Patients with high Ers are at risk of excess lung-distending pressures and may derive greater clinical benefit from neuromuscular blockade (NMB).
-To evaluate whether the effect of early NMB administration on mortality varies according to baseline physiological and biological biomarkers of lung injury, including Ers.
-We conducted a secondary analysis of the ROSE trial.
-Bayesian logistic regression modelling was employed to estimate the posterior probability of NMB effect moderation by baseline Ers, ventilatory ratio, and select ARDS plasma biomarkers on 90-day mortality.
-The probability of mortality benefit with NMB increased substantially with higher baseline Ers (posterior probability of interaction, 92%; interaction odds ratio 0.76, 90% credible interval (CrI) 0.59-0.99).
-In patients with Ers ≥2cm H2O/(mL/kg), the posterior probability of benefit was 96% (median absolute risk reduction 9%, 90% CrI 0.5-17.9%).
-The effect of NMB did not vary meaningfully according to ventilatory ratio (posterior probability of interaction, 62%) or baseline plasma levels of receptor for advanced glycation end-products, tumor necrosis factor receptor-1, interleukin-6 or -8 (posterior probabilities of interaction: 12%, 18%, 44% and 22% respectively).
-These findings suggest that the mortality benefit of NMB varies with baseline Ers.
-High Ers may represent a physiological phenotype of ARDS.
+Objectives: We sought to evaluate whether the effect of early NMB administration on mortality varies according to baseline physiological and biological biomarkers of lung injury, including Ers.
+Methods: We conducted a secondary analysis of the Reevaluation of Systemic Early Neuromuscular Blockade, or ROSE, trial.
+Bayesian logistic regression modeling was used to estimate the posterior probability of NMB effect moderation by baseline Ers, ventilatory ratio, and select ARDS plasma biomarkers on 90-day mortality.
+Measurements and Main Results: The probability of mortality benefit with NMB increased substantially with higher baseline Ers (posterior probability of interaction, 92%; interaction odds ratio = 0.76; 90% credible interval = 0.59-0.99).
+In patients with an Ers ⩾2 cm H2O/(ml/kg), the posterior probability of benefit was 96% (median absolute risk reduction, 9%; 90% credible interval = 0.5-17.9).
+The effect of NMB did not vary meaningfully according to ventilatory ratio (posterior probability of interaction, 62%) or baseline plasma levels of receptor for advanced glycation end-products, tumor necrosis factor receptor-1, IL-6, or IL-8 (posterior probabilities of interaction: 12%, 18%, 44%, and 22% respectively).
+Conclusions: These findings suggest that the mortality benefit of NMB varies with baseline Ers.
+High Ers may represent a physiological phenotype of acute respiratory distress syndrome.
 Future prospective testing to confirm benefit in this potentially treatment-responsive group is needed.

 科研通智能强力驱动